 Maybe!
 Check our upcoming hours here.
 Otherwise, get in touch at email@example.com.

 - 7 days a week from the 2nd week in May to the Monday of Thanksgiving Weekend in the fall (Canadian Thanksgiving – typically the first or second weekend in October) – bus tours are offered daily during these times.

-- NEW 7 days a week through the winter – with bus tours offered Friday-Sunday at noon and 2pm
+- NEW 7 days a week through the winter – with bus tours offered daily at 12noon & 2pm

 Through our partners, there are also options to visit almost every day of the year (including during the week in the winter).